 “In light of all the current events that are going on, it just seems like we’re living in really, really divided times and it really hurts,” the rapper from Swet Shop Boys said.
 “It’s my attempt to get behind the headlines and work out where all this extremism is coming from.”

-Last Monday, the rapper and actor performed the track he wrote 10 years ago in response to the recent white Nationalist rally in Charlottesville.
+Last Monday, the rapper and actor performed the track he wrote ten years ago in response to the recent white nationalist rally in Charlottesville.
 He hoped that this poem would eventually become irrelevant.
-Unfortunately, that was not the case: extremism continues to be magnified in all forms.
+Unfortunately, that was not the case: extremism continues to magnify in all forms.

 [Read Related: A Rendezvous with Rupi Kaur and Her Riveting Performance]

 “So see, it ain’t religious faith that’s causing these crimes/It’s losing faith in democratic free market designs/It’s no coincidence that bombers came from ghettos up north.”

 In his work, Ahmed stresses the dangerous mindset of extremists.
 He underlines how their lack of faith in justice makes them “weak targets.”
 Consequently, they are brainwashed into thinking that committing terror attacks “pleases” God.

 For this exceptional performance, Ahmed added to a part of the lyrics based on current events.